TypiCal25/Knowledge/Academics/Capstone/Introduction to Cryptography and Cryptanalysis.md

 > If you don't understand what you want to achieve, then how will you know when (or if) you have achieved it.

 There can be multiple ways to define security when it comes to encryption schemes.
 The **right** one depends on the context.
+1. It should be impossible for an attacker to recover the key.
+2.